Tong1233/Amazing-OSRS-LMS-AutoHotKey/README.md

 # Amazing-OSRS-LMS-AutoHotKey

 Feature rich auto hotkey to play Last Man Standing on OSRS.
-Uses the FindText AHK Library to detect objects in the game.
+Uses the FindText AHK Library to detect objects in the game (does not require client).
+**Antiban:** Clicks follow a randomly modified Gaussian distribution curve within a set area to avoid AHK detection.
+Full demo video below.
+Message for set up assistance

 **Fast Combat Style and Offensive Prayer Switching**